okeeffed/developer-notes/manual/Data-Structures/JavaScript.md

 ## Stacks

 Stack is like a push pop implementation of records.
+It is `First in, Last out`.

 ![Stack implemntation](https://res.cloudinary.com/gitgoodclub/image/upload/v1550020065/developer-notes/Screen_Shot_2019-02-13_at_12.07.28_pm.png)